shaoyuhlq/HuangLinqing0228.github.io/_pages/about.md

 About me
 =====
-I am an Assistant Professor in School of Electronic Information and Electrical Engineering at Shanghai Jiao Tong University.
+I’m an Assistant Professor in School of Electronic Information and Electrical Engineering at Shanghai Jiao Tong University.

 I’m actively looking for a few undergrad students to work together.
 Please feel free to drop me an email with your CV if you have interests!